hengjiwang/hydramuscle/README.md

-# hydramuscle
+# Neuromechanical Modeling of _Hydra_
-Modeling calcium dynamics of Hydra muscle cells
+A complete mechanistic model of _Hydra_ from neural network stimulation to behaviors.